tonik173/behaviortree-example/README.md

 # BehaviorTree.CPP examples

-This example run a simple wire cut and strip machine.
+This example runs a simple wire cut and strip machine.

 ![cut and strip illustration](cut-and-strip.drawio.svg)